3-Card Poker Guide: A Faster-Paced Alternative to Traditional Poker Games

 - Raise if you have Q-9-2 or better if the dealer has a queen.

 - Raise if you have K-9-2 or better if the dealer has a king.

 - Raise if you have A-9-2 or better if the dealer has an ace.

 If the dealer’s sloppy enough, you can have as much as a 3.48% advantage over the house.

 Last – there’s no strategy for the pairs plus bet.
 You either make it or you don’t.
 If you’re concerned about the house edge and making your money last, don’t make it.
 You’re better off betting 100% of your money on the ante bet.

-That said, the house edge is relatively low for a side bet – around 2-3 percent – which when combined with the game’s house edge, makes this a low risk game all around.
+That said, the house edge is relatively low for a side bet – around 2%-3% – which, when combined with the game’s house edge, makes this a low-risk game all around.

 But there are a few things you might want to know.